isha1122/DownloadFilesFromUrl/README.md

 # DownloadFilesFromUrl
-Download files zip folder from url and unzip it
+Download files zip folder from url and unzip it.
 Show particular file from downloaded folder.